JanneSavo/ctrader-screener/README.md

 ## Status

-A personal project, shared as-is.
 It works and is tested against a live cTrader install.
-It ships with no proven edge — the backtest exists precisely so you can find that out for your own strategies.
+It ships with no proven edge and the backtest exists precisely so you can find that out for your own strategies.

 Trading involves risk of loss.
 Nothing here is financial advice.